 This is a Se, not a Guzheng.
 It comes to us from the collections of the Museum of Fine Arts in Boston, MA, USA.

 It's a bit shorter than the MFA Se, coming in at ~183cm or 72 inches, also dated to the 1800s, and also seems to have 24 strings, or 24 bridges, at least.
 This particular one was taken from a Taoist (Daoist) temple and is inscribed as being made by one Fanfu Lou and owned by the monk Xinzhu.
-Cheng 1991 suggests this was made in the Qing style of instrument, notable for its significant downward angle at one end.
+Work by Cheng in his 1991 thesis suggests this was made in the Qing style of instrument which was notable for its significant downward angle at one end.

 More Se!
 This one has 25 strings and was on display at the Musical Instruments Museum in Brussels, Belgium.

 The level of ornamentation on this is really fun.
-You have to realize, though, that weighty decorations can reduce the quality of the sound of the instrument, especially if they are on the soundboard.
+That's not as common on modern instruments because weighty decorations can reduce the quality of the sound of the instrument especially when placed on the soundboard.
 You need that wood to really vibrate, and any paint, inlays, or carvings will dampen or distort the sound.
-I'd guess this was constructed more as a work of art and less for its sound, but, I could be wrong!
+I'd guess this was constructed more as a work of art and less for its sound but I could be wrong!

 A modern take on an older style of Se, as indicated by the knobs on the left of the instrument.
 This one was photographed in 2012 at the China Music trade show / expo in Shanghai.
 The text on the card translates to "18-string ancient se".

-An this is supposedly a picture of the 50-string sè created for the Datong musical group in 1930's Shanghai, though I have yet to find singificant information on it.
+An this is supposedly a picture of the 50-string sè created for the Datong musical group in 1930's Shanghai, though I have yet to find significant information on it.